 grow the Scouting movement.

 Karla is a 20-year BSA volunteer in local, district, council, national, and international roles.
 She is also the US National Peace Light Coordinator and a co-founder of Peace Light North America.
 She has received the Silver Beaver Award, District Award of Merit, and International Scouter's Award.

 Todd grew up in Scouting in Huntsville.
 A 2009 Eagle Scout and the 2011 Robert A. Josey Outstanding Scout, Todd remains active in Scouting in multiple roles.
 He is an Information Management Specialist for the US Department of State in Washington, DC.

 Mandy has lived in Huntsville for 24 years.
 She and her husband Shawn are the proud parents of two sons (and three dogs).
 She is an SHSU graduate and holds professional certifications in internal auditing and fraud examination.
 She is an active volunteer with her son's Scouts BSA troop and has assisted in planning the Josey Scout Banquet for several years.

 Thomas is a Huntsville native, an Eagle Scout, and the 1978 Robert A. Josey Outstanding Scout.
-A former member of the Texas Board of Pardons and Paroles, Thomas currently serves as the City of Bryan's First Assistant City Attorney.
+A former member of the Texas Board of Pardons and Paroles, Thomas currently serves as the Interim City Attorney for the City of Bryan.
 He is also a deacon in his church.